kraflab/dsda-doom/prboom2/src/patch_notes.md

 - Fix heretic scrolling floors also scrolling the ceiling
 - Fix dsda-doom save game header
 - Fix a bug where mouselook data was not reset when using demo restart
+- Fix an issue with wad lump loading - small performance improvement
 - Fix msvc build (xaser)
 - Fix macos launcher iwad directory mismatch (PBeGood4)